ashok-khanna/lisp-notes/README.md

     (dolist (my-variable my-list optional-result-form)
       body-form*)

-Below is an example that will print the numbers 1 to 7 iteratively.
+Below is an example that will print the numbers 1 to 7 iteratively:

     (dolist (i '(1 2 3 5 6 7))
       (print i))

-`DOTIMES` will iterate my-variable from 0 to one less than the end-number supplied.
-If an optional-result-form is supplied, it will be evaluated at the end of the loop.
+`DOTIMES` will iterate from 0 to one less than the end number supplied.
+If an optional result form is supplied, it will be evaluated at the end of the loop.

     (dotimes (my-variable end-number optional-result-form)
       body-form*)

-Below is an example which will print the numbers 0 to 4:
+Below is an example that will print the numbers 0 to 4:

     (dotimes (i 5 T)
       (print i))

-<a id="orgf4de905"></a>
+<a id="org8b49576"></a>

 ## Advanced Looping

-Below is the syntax and example of the `DO` macro.
+Below is the syntax of the `DO` macro.

     (do ((var1 init1 step1)